nicklockwood/JPNG/README.md

 By default, iOS typically defers decompression of images until they are first drawn, and may discard the decompressed data when it is no longer needed.
 The only exception to this is if you load images using the [UIImage imageNamed:] method.
 This is good from a memory consumption standpoint, but reduces the performance of drawing images that are loaded using [UIImage imageWithContentsOfFile:], or equivalent.

-JPNG attempts to emulate this behaviour as closely as possible, so JPNG images loaded using the UIImageWithJPNGData(...) and NSImageWithJPNGData(...) methods return compressed images by default, and the swizzled iOS and AppKit image loading methods behave the same as their native counteprats.
+JPNG attempts to emulate this behaviour as closely as possible, so JPNG images loaded using the UIImageWithJPNGData(...) and NSImageWithJPNGData(...) methods return compressed images by default, and the swizzled iOS and AppKit image loading methods behave the same as their native counterparts.

 If you would prefer to force decompression for all images (to improve drawing performance at the expense of loading time and memory consumption), you can do so by adding the following pre-compiler macro to your build settings: